Advanced In-House Clinic (2 or 3 credits)

 Child Support Mediation Clinic (3 credits)

 This clinic trains students to engage in mediation practice and explores the merits and approaches to this alternative to litigation.
-The course develops problem-solving, negotiation, and conflict management skills.
+The course develops problem solving, negotiation, and conflict management skills.
 Seminar will focus on mediation strategy and simulations, exploring the theory and practice the techniques underlying all phases of the facilitative mediation model of mediation.
 Students will also provide vital mediation services to the litigants in child support disputes and potentially other areas of need.
-Particular emphasis will be placed on developing essential mediator skills, such as active listening, formulating questions, reframing, creating rapport, using language effectively, deescalating negative emotions, and non-verbal communication.
-This clinic is fully remote.
+Emphasis will be placed on developing essential mediator skills, such as active listening, formulating questions, reframing, creating rapport, using language effectively, deescalating negative emotions, and non-verbal communication.
+This clinic is fully remote for both case work and seminar, but clinic students may use the clinic offices and meet in person with clients if desired.

 Liz Justesen, Adjunct Professor of Law and Director of the Criminal Defense Clinic